dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Elevator algorithm
 The elevator algorithm (also SCAN) is a disk scheduling algorithm to determine the motion of the disk's arm and head in servicing read and write requests
 5 KB (791 words) - 10:37, 13 March 2019

-Monte Carlo algorithm
-Carlo algorithm is a randomized algorithm whose output may be incorrect with a certain (typically small) probability.
-Two examples of such algorithms are
-7 KB (857 words) - 10:44, 11 October 2018

 MM algorithm
 The MM algorithm is an iterative optimization method which exploits the convexity of a function in order to find their maxima or minima.
 The MM stands